OpenSextant/Xponents/Xponents/XTax/README.md

 Not all entries need to be used for tagging -- that is if you think a phrase is particularly erroneous or will produce noise, then set valid=false.
 It can remain in your catalog, though.

-   catalog  -- a catalog ID that you identifies the source of reference data. taxnode  -- a taxon ID, that helps you associate N phrases with a given taxon phrase   -- a textual phrase in the reference data id       -- catalog row ID valid    -- if phrase entry should really be used for tagging. attrs    -- optional.
+    catalog  -- a catalog ID that you identifies the source of reference data. taxnode  -- a taxon ID, that helps you associate N phrases with a given taxon phrase   -- a textual phrase in the reference data id       -- catalog row ID
+    valid    -- if phrase entry should really be used for tagging. attrs    -- optional.
 Any amount of metadata you wish to carry forward with your tagging.
 This is a string, no format.

     catalog = "citrus_fruit",
     taxnode = "tropical.Pineapple"
     phrase = { "pineapple",
                "la piña",
                 ...}   // Each phrase would be its own row in Solr; but they all carry the same taxonid and cat id

     id  = (you define;  using taxcat.py API, you name a starting offset for the catalog

 Use of attrs and valid=T/F are optimizations.

 ## Tagging ##

     TaxMatcher.tagText( "Marc bought eight pineapples given they were on sale.",  "test" )

 Should find TaxonMatch, for "pineapples", and associate that as taxon={ "tropical.Pineapple", catalog="citrus_fruit" , attrs=....}

 ## Running ##

-  Do whatever environment setup you need to do to set ANT_HOME, JAVA_HOME, SOLR_HOME
+Do whatever environment setup you need to do to set ANT_HOME, JAVA_HOME, SOLR_HOME, PYTHONPATH, etc.
-  Also:

     PYTHONPATH=./lib:./src/main/python

     # Add all that here:
+    #   taxcat.env is a default.
     . setup.env

     # solr_home is set locally here in build.properties
     ant -f  ./build.xml  create-solr-home
     #

     #
     run your python app that leverages the taxcat.py API

     ant -f  build.xml  build-fst

+Note -- if you install the Python libs to your environment, you are responsible for managing them.
+This is alpha-ware.